DanielZSWE/VancouverBikeRackMap/README.md

 # VancouverBikeRackMap
-Map of Vancouver Bike Racks.
+A Map of Vancouver Bike Racks.